 With a bare floor, you can eliminate floor squeaks the easiest, most effective way: by driving screws into the floor joists.
 Existing nails or screws tell you where the joists are.
 Walk around the room, pencil in hand, and mark squeaky spots.
 Drive screws 6 in. apart and add more screws if needed until the squeak is gone.
 In most cases, 2-in. screws are best; for subfloors thicker than 3/4 in., use 2-1/2-in. screws.
 If you want to prevent squeaks from developing, add screws along all the floor joists.

-Put motion detector lighting anywhere.
 Motion detector lights are a proven crime deterrent, and standard hard-wired models cost as little as $15.
 If running a power supply would be difficult, buy ones that run on solar power.
 The downside is the cost.
-You can find the Heath Zenith solar model shown here online.
-Next, learn how to build an inexpensive home security system yourself that will make ADT jealous.
+Don’t stop at motion sensor lights; install a full home security system to match.

 Removing Radon, the Silent Killer